lunes, 9 de noviembre de 2015

 Pinar Karaca-Mandic and team add that a second cohort of 344 patients with secondary lymphedema not associated with cancer also experienced a significant reduction in cellulitis, and the need for manual therapy and outpatient hospital care.

 “While our findings are based on the outcomes from a specific device, it is possible other such devices may also reduce patient burden.
-This warrants explorations in future studies”,
+This warrants explorations in future studies”, they say.

 The authors of an accompanying editorial note that the role of PCDs has previously focused on limb volume and circumference or tissue elasticity and “largely ignored patient-centered outcomes, such as health-related quality of life and ability to perform daily activities.”